German IGR Certified Ergonomics

 Kite Ergonomic Backpack for Teens

-Roomier carry for heavier school days + after-school gear.
+Roomier carry for heavier school days and after-school gear.

 Ergonomic Heavier load